gennaro-tedesco/stargazer/README.md

   <a href="#Feedback">Feedback</a>
 </p>

-Retrieve GitHub statistics per username easily from the command line: no need to open the browser anymore!
+Retrieve GitHub statistics per username from the command line: no need to open the browser anymore!

 ![](img/demo.gif)